void

 Background

 It is unlikely that this peripheral figure has any real-life model.
-At Hradčany there were several barracks, amongst them artillery and k.k.
+At Hradčany there were several barracks, among them artillery and k.k.
 Landwehr, but in 1906 no officer with this name was listed in the address book.

 Quote(s) from the novel